flog-es/flog/README.md

 ```

 This approach makes sure a developer needs to conciously expose certain files
-that are outside of the application scope.
+that are outside of the project's scope.
 However, this needs to be done only
 once by recording it in `module.json`.

 [synk1]: https://snyk.io/blog/open-source-npm-packages-colors-faker/